How to Find an

 • Do you give daily or weekly assignments?

 • How does the teacher initiate and lead the lesson?
-Is the lesson engaging and fun?
-How frequent does the teacher play saxophone and show the technique to the student?
+Is the lesson engaging and enjoyable?
+How often does the teacher play saxophone and demonstrate techniques?

 • How often does the teacher give feedback?
-Does the teacher pay enough attention to detail and correct the student?
-It’s also important to see how the student responds to the compliment and criticism.
+Do they pay attention to detail and make corrections?
+How does the student respond to praise and constructive criticism?

 How to find a saxophone teacher - Lesson With You Saxophone Lesson Guide

-Take plenty of time to choose the right saxophone instructor for you.
-Besides evaluating the trial lesson and teacher quality, consider these following aspects before making a decision.
+Take your time to pick the right saxophone teacher for you or your child.
+Besides checking the trial lesson and teacher quality, think about these things before deciding.

 Flexible Scheduling